Understanding Education in Houston

 Too few eighth graders earn a college credential by the time they turn 25

-Tracking the educational progress of eighth-graders who attend Texas public schools shows that a small share ultimately received a college credential from a Texas higher education institution within six years of their projected high school graduation date, or by the time they are 25 years old.
+Tracking the educational progress of eighth graders who attend Texas public schools shows that a small share ultimately received a college credential from a Texas higher education institution within six years of their projected high school graduation date, or by the time they are 25 years old.

-Of the 360,000 Texas public high school graduates in 2019-20, 227,000 (or 63.1%) demonstrated college, career, or military readiness.
-That was a decline of 10 percentage points from the year before.
+Of the nearly 380,000 Texas public high school graduates in 2023, over 287,000 (or 77%) demonstrated college, career, or military readiness.
+That was an increase of 11 percentage points from 2018.

 Read about foundational academic readiness in early childhood education in Texas.